ICATT-Menselijk-Digitaal/boom/README.md

 2. Run `docker compose build`
 3. Run `docker compose up`
 4. Open a NEW web browser window and navigate to "http://localhost:8080"

+### Demo file

+A test CSV file is provided to create 2 bomen.